tuupola/slim-jwt-auth/UPGRADING.md

 ## Decoded token is now an array

 The decoded token attached to the `$request` object is now an array instead of an object.
 This might require changes to token handling code.

+## Algorithm is a string now

+Prefer using strings instead of array of strings, for compartibility with firebase/php-jwt.